WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 ## Marketing

-While education, content creation and marketing have little place in a technical document, they are still important parts of the big picture.
+While education, content creation and marketing have little place in a technical documentation, they are still important parts of the big picture.

 ### Education